Salesian Bulletin: Expansion

-In August 1877, Don Bosco did a transformation of the Bibliofilo Cattolico to Monthly Salesian Bulletin (Bollettino Salesiano Mensuale).
+In August 1877, Don Bosco did a transformation of the Bibliofilo Cattolico to Monthly Salesian Bulletin (Bollettino Salesiano Mensile).
 The fact that Don Bosco numbered it as 5 and volume 3, proved the continuity with the Bibliofilo.

 The first language was French, followed by Spanish in 1886.
 Don Bosco died early 1888 and the continuity of the publication passed to his successors.

 Year country and language of the expansion of the Salesian Bulletin:

 1878 controversy with Archbishop Gastaldi

-A moment of the controversy between Don Bosco and the Archbishop of Turin, Lawrence Gastaldi, was when the Archbishop prohibited a campaign to gather funds for the construction of Saint John the Evangelist church that was made by the Salesian Bulletin in May 1878.
-The Archbishop saw the project of Don Bosco as opposed to the construction of other church dedicated to late Pope Pius IX.
-The Salesian Bulletin published an article on April, The Salesian Cooperators to the Everlasting Memory of the Great Pius IX (the Pope died in February), appealing to the charity of the Salesian cooperators to support the project.
+In May 1878, a controversy began between Don Bosco and the Archbishop of Turin, Lawrence Gastaldi, when Gastaldi prohibited a campaign to gather funds for the construction of Saint John the Evangelist church that was made by the Salesian Bulletin in May 1878.
+Gastaldi saw the project of Don Bosco as opposed to the construction of other church dedicated to late Pope Pius IX.
+The Salesian Bulletin published an article on April, The Salesian Cooperators to the Everlasting Memory of the Great Pius IX (the Pope who died in February 1878), appealing to the charity of the Salesian cooperators to support the project.

 In a letter signed by Cardinal Alexander Franchi, the Archbishop communicated to Don Bosco that he was going to build a church in honor of the deceased Pope and, therefore, "a dual appeal to Christian charity for one and the same purpose seems inadvisable".

 Don Bosco answered to the Cardinal that the appeal was not for the faithful but for the Salesian cooperators and that it was published in Sampierdarena and not in Turin, being, therefore, under the authority of the Archbishop of Genoa.
 The answer of Don Bosco was contested by the Sacred Congregation of Bishops and Regulars where he was prohibited to continue with the project of the new church.